GeorgePaps/Blog/myBlog/content/posts/posts/books2023.md

 title: "Books read 2023"
 date: 2023-07-18T19:42:13+03:00
 draft: false
+tags: ["books"]
 ---

 In case you need some reading ideas, here is a list of the books I've read thus far in 2023.
 I have highlighted my favorite ones.

 - *Leonardo Da Vinci* by Walter Isaacson - Currently Reading
 - *Bobby Fischer Teaches Chess* by Bobby Fischer, Stuart Margulies, Don Mosenfelder - 7/10